This species is accepted as distinct in the Flora of China[

-Wisteria villosa is a Deciduous Climber
+Wisteria villosa is a deciduous, climbing shrub with thick stems[

 The seed of all members of this genus is poisonous[

-E. Asia - northern China.
+E. Asia - central China (Henan, Shaanxi).

 Clambering over cliffs and trees on woodland edges[